Yueleng/daily-english/chp1/02_Canadas_new_far_right.md

 ### sojourn

-* *noun*, a short period when a person stays in a particular place:
+* *noun*, a short period when a person stays in a particular place.
 * *[example]: As their sojourn in the woods ended, the administrators and leaders of the group promoted everyone present to important roles in the Canadian Super Players chat room.*

 ### espoused